JasonNaicker/Wang-s-Algorithm/README.md

-# Wang-s-Algorithm
+## Wangs-Algorithm
-Implementing Wang's Algorithm for CSE 259.
+Implementing Wangs Algorithm for CSE 259.

+# Contributions:
+*Jason Naicker- Implemented both part 3 and part 4 for wang's algorithm to complete the program.